-The compiler will generate an error, indicating a violation of this rule, in the following two cases:

-- The controlling expression of a switch is the result of a comparison operator (equality or relational operator) or a logical operator (&&, | |, or !). - There is only one case label in the switch body.

-Rule 64 (required) Every switch statement shall have at least one case.

-The compiler will generate an error, indicating a violation of this rule, if a switch statement does not contain at least one case clause.

-Rule 65 (required) Floating-point variables shall not be used as loop counters.

-Violations of this rule are not checked for by the compiler or linker.

-Rule 66 (advisory) Only expressions concerned with loop control should appear within a for statement.

-Violations of this rule are not checked for by the compiler or linker.

-Numeric variables being used within a for loop for iteration counting should not be modified in the body of the loop.

-Functions

-The rules in this section are concerned with the declaration and use of functions.
+Functions 5 The rules in this section are concerned with the declaration and use of functions.
 Rule 68 (required) Functions shall always be declared at file scope.

-The compiler will generate an error, indicating a violation of this rule, on encountering a function declaration at block scope.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, on encountering a function declaration at block scope.
 Rule 69 (required) Functions with variable number of arguments shall not be used.

-The compiler will generate an error, indicating a violation of this rule, whenever a function is declared or defined using the ellipsis notation.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, whenever a function is declared or defined using the ellipsis notation.
 Note: No error is given for using va_start, va_end, or va_arg macros, because it is pointless to use them without using the ellipsis notation.
 Rule 70 (required) Functions shall not call themselves, either directly or indirectly.

-Violations of this rule are not checked for by the compiler or linker.

-Functions shall always have prototype declarations and the prototype shall be visible at both the function definition and call.

-The compiler will generate an error, indicating a violation of this rule, whenever:

-- A non-static function is defined but there is no prototype visible at the point of definition - A function pointer type with no prototype is used - A non-prototype function is declared.
+How the rule is checked Violations of this rule are not checked for by the compiler or linker.
+Rule 71 (required) Functions shall always have prototype declarations and the prototype shall be visible at both the function definition and call.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, whenever: • A non-static function is defined but there is no prototype visible at the point of definition • A function pointer type with no prototype is used • A non-prototype function is declared.

-'''

-void func(); / Not a prototype /

-'''

-'''

-void func(void);

-void func(void) { ... }
+void func(void); void func(void) { ... }

-'''

-For each function parameter the type given in the declaration and definition shall be identical, and the return types shall also be identical.
+Rule 72 (required) For each function parameter the type given in the declaration and definition shall be identical, and the return types shall also be identical.

 The compiler will generate an error, indicating a violation of this rule, for any function definition where the type given in the definition is not identical with the return type and the type of the parameters in the declaration.
-In particular, typedef types with different names are not considered identical and will generate an error.
+In particular, t{ypedef} types with different names are not considered identical and will generate an error.

-Identifiers shall either be given for all the parameters in a function prototype declaration, or for none.
+Rule 73 (required) Identifiers shall either be given for all the parameters in a function prototype declaration, or for none.